dbkang/dice-expression-evaluator/README.md

 5d100 == 5d%
 ```

-More formally, dice expressions can be specified as follows:
+Dice expressions can also be specified as:

-* Any string denoting a whole number (don't start with 0 or minus sign please) is a dice expression
+* Any string denoting a whole number (don't start with 0 or minus sign please) is a dice expression.
-* Any string of form x?(d|D)y where x and y are both whole numbers (see warning above) is a dice ? means x is optional and (d|D) means either character is acceptable.
+* Any string of form `x?(d|D)y` where x and y are both whole numbers (see warning above) is a dice expression.  ? means x is optional and (d|D) means either character is acceptable.
-* Any string of form x?(d|D)% where x and y are both whole numbers is a dice expression
+* Any string of form `x?(d|D)%` where x and y are both whole numbers is a dice expression.
-* Any string of form <DiceExpression> + <DiceExpression> or form <DiceExpression> - <DiceExpression> is a dice expression.
+* Any string of form DiceExpression + DiceExpression or form DiceExpression - DiceExpression is a dice expression.
+* Leading or trailing spaces don't matter and neither do spaces between terms and operators.
+Just like in math.

 ## API